Writing Across the Curriculum

 Preparing career-ready writers

-This workshop explores strategies for supporting students’ transfer of writing knowledge across writing situations
+This workshop explores strategies for supporting students’ readiness for writing in the workplace.

 Day and time (held on Zoom): forthcoming